Page 1 of 1

 Had a rotational knock noise only when rolling, and not consistent.
 Would happen once then fine for awhile.
 I thought possibly pin for the u joint slipping out.
 I was right.
 Fixed that.
 Drove it around again and after awhile, same noise again.
 Only when rolling.
 So I check the pin again, it's fine.

 I now dig deeper.
 Took the cover off the hogs head and pressed each pedal.
-When I press reverse, I can see the tripod gear that's visible, move up and down.
-I thought to myself, that should happen!
+When I press reverse, I can see the triple gear that's visible, move up and down.
+I thought to myself, that should NOT happen!
 So I turn the engine over and check the others.
 Another was just as bad and the 3rd was as bad, but moved.

 Engine and trans was professional rebuilt about 3 years ago.
 Was done by a guy who does mostly only T and A engines.
 Came recommended by Langs.
 He did say the trans looks to never of been touched.
 It did need bushings he said.